Snowfighter/PomodoroTimer/README.md

   }
 ```

+### startTimer()

 In the `startTimer` function, which is executed when the user presses on the Play button, I first determine `color` for the Timer display text.
-If the Work timer is on (`isWorkon === true`, the text gets reddish color, alternatively, the text gets purple color.
+If the Work timer is on (`isWorkOn === true`, the text gets reddish color `colorWork`, alternatively, the text gets purple color `colorRest`.

+Then I assign the right current `time`.
+If the App is off (timers are not working, i.e. `isOn === true`), then the `time` needs to get either the initial Work timer value `valueWorkTimer` or Rest timer value `valueRestTimer`.
+This choice is made using `isWorkOn` variable.
+In case App is on `time` variable does not change.

+I also assign **true** to the `isOn` variable beacause `startTimer` function makes the whole App work.

+By the way, the Pause button gets activated `activePauseButton: true` and the Play button becomes inactive, which is quite logical, as you only want to use Pause button, when the App is in a work mode.

+`this.interval = setInterval(this.decreaseTimer, 1000)` executes a function `decreaseTimer` every second.
+I will discuss this function a bit later.

 ```javascript
 startTimer = () => {